PavanRangani/docs/docs/prd/tasks/task-instance.md

 Any Legal entity of the above selected Family.
 Entities are sorted on entity type in order of -Joint, Individual, Partnership, Trusts, Foundation, Estate.
 Each entity type is alphabetically sorted.

+### Section
+It's a mandatory field.
+Any one value from Master can be set
+See [Master](#section-master) for possible values.

+### Tag
+Normal task has its own tag.
+Multi-step task doesn't have its own tag, its a roll-up from their sub-task.
+Tags values: `Trading` & `Money Movement`

 ### Template Name
 Applicable only for `Multi-Step` task type.
 Multi-Step template of the application.